 Source: Doug Shadel, Outsmarting the Scam Artists, (2013)

-Answer the phone only if you personally know the caller.
+Answer the phone only if you know the caller.
 Otherwise, let the call roll to the answering machine.
 Teach everyone in your household to do the same.

-NoMoRobo is a free interception service that blocks "robo" or computer-generated calls.
-This service is available to customers with VoIP service or through phone providers such as Comcast and Verizon.
-Go to www.nomorobo.com to find out whether your service provider supports it.
+NoMoRobo is a free interception service that blocks "robocalls" or computer-generated calls.
+This service is available with VoIP systems.
+Comcast and Verizon phone subscribers can also use this service.
+Go to www.nomorobo.com to see whether your service provider supports it.